zamronypj/zamronypj/README.md

 I am software developer who has interest in web development, database and game development.
 [My online resume](https://zamronypj.github.io) if you want to hire me.

 - 🔭 I’m working on my personal project [Fano Framework](https://fanoframework.github.io), a web framework written with [Free Pascal](https://freepascal.org).
 Developing this project, I am learning network and system programming in Linux, FreeBSD and Windows.
 - 🌱 I’m learning and trying to improve my English by writing proper documentation for [Fano Framework documentation](https://github.com/fanoframework/fanoframework.github.io).
+I wrote two books by the way.
 - 🤔 Ask me about Fano Framework.
 Sometime I answer question in StackOverflow like [this question](https://stackoverflow.com/questions/14054122/associate-an-object-with-marker-google-map-v2/39122553#39122553) or [this](https://stackoverflow.com/questions/48738176/constraintlayout-how-to-align-centers-of-two-views-vertically/48738272#48738272).
 - My day job is web developer.
 I use Laravel, Slim Framework, Express, AngularJs, vue.js, React.js, Gulp.
 I like Flexbox a lot when working with CSS.
 In the past, I use Delphi.
 When I am bored [I tinker with assembly](https://github.com/zamronypj/oprsimd/blob/master/simdssevec.pas).